makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 Learn more about how to configure Anonymization in the [dedicated section](../anonymization/essentials).
 :::

-Now you have anonymized data you have previously imported.
+Now, you have anonymized data you have previously imported.
 But the backup file remains on your disk, and its sensitive data with it.

 To avoid this, the *DbToolsBundle* provides a command to apply a complete *gdpr-friendly* workflow: